siddhant-99/ibm_crackcovid/README.md

 - Step-by-step Cloudant setup

 [Cloudant setup](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-serverless-api-webapp)
-Follow the procedure mentioned in the above article for two databases guestbook and maskbook.
+->Follow the procedure mentioned in the above article for two databases guestbook and maskbook.
 The actions for the IBM functions can be found in the [IBMActions](/IBMActions) folder.

 - How extract from DB, hospital dashboard